November 20, 2016 – By RISMedia

 The online poll of 98 consumers was conducted at ConsumerCredit.com by American Consumer Credit Counseling – a national non-profit that helps consumers with budgeting, financial education and debt management.

 According to the survey, the most common form of support was providing or paying for housing.
-But consumers responding to the online poll also said they are helping their adult children with household bills (26 percent), providing transportation (20 percent), covering medical expenses (14 percent), and helping with spending money and other expenses.
+But consumers responding to the online poll also says they are helping their adult children with household bills (26 percent), providing transportation (20 percent), covering medical expenses (14 percent), and helping with spending money and other expenses.

-“Parenting doesn’t end when your children reach age 18 and, for many people, neither does the financial responsibility of supporting them,” said Steve Trumble, President and CEO of American Consumer Credit Counseling, which is based in Newton, MA.
+“Parenting doesn’t end when your children reach age 18 and, for many people, neither does the financial responsibility of supporting them,” says Steve Trumble, President and CEO of American Consumer Credit Counseling, which is based in Newton, MA.
 “Setting aside the often crushing burden of student loan debt, everyday expenses for adult children are something parents are trying to manage every day.”

 The survey also found that 59 percent of the adult children receiving parental support live at home with their families, and 65 percent of those adult children are working.